 As it becomes conditioned, harder and toned from a change in diet and vigorous training...

-It begins to look forward to dietary and training efforts, its efficiency for burning calories, strengthening bones muscle and tendons, increases self-esteem.
-This also builds a tremendous mental link that strengthens self-discipline towards achieving your dreams and goals.
+its efficiency for burning calories, strengthening bone, muscle and connective tissue, increases self-esteem.
+This also builds a tremendous mental link that strengthens self-discipline helping us achieve any of life's challenges.

 This is where you decide if you’re strong enough mentally and physically to stay focused over the duration of working past or breaking through a new plateau...

-Breaking a plateau and moving through it to achieve a higher level of physically, is a battle fought and won in your heart and mind and nowhere else!
+Breaking a plateau and moving through it to achieve a higher physical level, is a battle fought and won in your heart and mind and nowhere else!

 This is why it is so important to set a goal, plan for setbacks and obstacles that come up.
 Use your imagination everyday to visualize your goal, the closer you stay to what you desire, the better chance you have of achieving it!